khadeeja-thanseeha/miniproject/README.md

-# 🛠️ MedConnect : Cloud Based Health Care Management System
+# 🛠️ MedConnect : Health Care Management System

 This is a full-stack web application using **React.js** (frontend), **Node.js + Express.js** (backend), and **MongoDB** (database), with integrated **WebRTC** support for real-time video conferencing.
 The app allows user registration, data retrieval, and peer-to-peer video communication.